harrybp/asciiSite/README.md

 # asciiSite
 A javascript library to create ASCII websites, written just for fun as a challenge.
-Not sure I will update this as it doesnt really have a pactical use.
+Not sure I will update this as it doesnt really have a practical use.

 For an example go to [here](http://harrybp.github.io).